YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

     {NEW_DATABASE_URL} --config-name messaging-microservice-settings --is-text
 ```
 Note, the `spring.datasource.url` parameter MUST be updated the last because the application logic watches for its changes.

+## Enable Google Cloud Storage

+The Attachments microservice uploads pictures to the [Google Cloud Storage](https://cloud.google.com/storage).
+Make sure the service is enabled at the project level.

 ## Create Instance Templates